 People from Yacuambi, Ecuador, dreamt of protecting their forest home from mining and other destructive activities for nearly thirty years.
 Thanks to donors like you, this dream just became reality!

-On May 11, 2021, the Ministry of Environment and Water of Ecuador declared 73,917 acres of Yacuambi Ecological Reserve as a Decentralized Autonomous Protected Area.
+The Ministry of Environment, Water, and Ecological Transition of Ecuador recently declared 73,917 acres of Yacuambi Ecological Reserve as a Decentralized Autonomous Protected Area.
 This national status provides the reserve with the highest level of legal protection in the country and permanently prevents mining in the area.

 Yacuambi sits in the Ecuadorian Andes, a region known for its remarkable biodiversity and water resources.
 However, gold deposits lie beneath its forests and paramo grasslands, making this area a target for mining projects.